 accessible.
 Admitting close approach as a result of not being guarded by locked doors, elevation or other effective means (see "Readily accessible").

 addition.
-An extension or increase in the conditioned space floor area or height of a building or structure.
+An extension or increase in the conditioned space floor area, number of stories, or height of a building or structure.

 advanced framed walls.
 Studs framed on 24-inch centers with double top plate and single bottom plate.
 Corners use two studs or other means of fully insulating corners, and one stud is used to support each header.
 Headers consist of double 2x material with R-10 insulation between the header and exterior sheathing.
 Interior partition wall/exterior wall intersections are fully insulated in the exterior wall.
 (See Standard Framing and Appendix A, of this code.)

 air barrier.
-Material(s) assembled and joined together to provide a barrier to air leakage through the building envelope.
-An air barrier may be a single material or a combination of materials.
+One or more materials joined together in a continuous manner to restrict or prevent the passage of air through the building thermal envelope and its assemblies.

+air-impermeable insulation.
+An insulation that functions as an air barrier material.

 alteration.
-Any construction, retrofit or renovation to an existing structure other than repair or addition that requires a permit.
-Also, a change in a building, electrical, gas, mechanical or plumbing system that involves an extension, addition or change to the arrangement, type or purpose of the original installation that requires a permit.
+Any construction, retrofit or renovation to an existing structure other than repair or addition.
+Also, a change in a building, electrical, gas, mechanical or plumbing system that involves an extension, addition or change to the arrangement, type or purpose of the original installation.

 approved.
-Approval by the code official as a result of investigation and tests conducted by him or her, or by reason of accepted principles or tests by nationally recognized organizations.
+Acceptable to the code official.

 approved agency.
-An established and recognized agency regularly engaged in conducting tests or furnishing inspection services, when such agency has been approved by the code official.
+An established and recognized agency that is regularly engaged in conducting tests or furnishing inspection services, or furnishing product certification, where such agency has been approved by the code official.

 automatic.
 Self-acting, operating by its own mechanism when actuated by some impersonal influence, as, for example, a change in current strength, pressure, temperature or mechanical configuration (see "Manual").